Fix Hardcoded Prices in Shopify Markets (Liquid + money)

 grep -rn '\$[0-9]' config/settings_data.json

-Step 2: Categorize Each Instance
+Step 2: Categorize each instance

-Step 3: Replace Using the Money Filter
+Step 3: Replace with the money filter

-<!-- Static amount you control -->
+{# Static amount you control #}

 {{ 5000 | money }}